 Why businesses are sticking with remote work

-While the widespread shift to remote work was born out of a pandemic, many Americans have found that working from home even after the virus2 subsided suits them and their employees just fine.
+While the widespread shift to remote work was born out of a pandemic, many Americans have found that working from home even after the pandemic2 subsided suits them and their employees just fine.

 Employees aren't the only ones enjoying this new way of working.
 Many employers and corporate decision-makers have fully committed to a long-term, if not permanent, work-from-home policy, saving big4 on costs like office leases, maintenance, and utility bills.

-Meanwhile, many more organizations have embraced a hybrid work model where employees have remote work days and office days.
+Meanwhile, many more organizations have embraced a hybrid work model where employees have remote and in-office days.
 Employees may spend a few days per week working from home while they work the remainder of their time in traditional office spaces.

 Companies with hybrid work models include: